-Split into two's in your normal Huddle location.
-Practice taking each other around the circle exploring the barriers you have to evangelism.
+Split into twos in your normal Huddle location.
+Practice taking each other around the wheel exploring the barriers you have to evangelism.
 Find your starting point (the WHAT, or observe) and try to process what holds you back (i.e. any fear, discomfort, lack of relationship, etc.).
-Keep going around the circle all the way to a plan for how to prioritize sharing your faith more and actually get some new skills in it.
+Keep going around the wheel all the way to a plan for how to prioritize sharing your faith more and actually get some new skill in it.
 Switch with your partner and have them do the same